How to Install Vivaldi Browser on Debian

 sudo apt install vivaldi-snapshot

 You can install both versions simultaneously.
-The stable version is recommended for regular browsing, while the snapshot version may contain bugs and should not be used for sensitive tasks.
+Use the stable version for regular browsing.
+The snapshot version may contain bugs, so avoid it for sensitive tasks.

 After installation completes, verify it succeeded by checking the version: